 4. When cigarette companies print lavish magazine ads stating ‘eco-friendly’ smoke

 Greenwashing just reached a ridiculous new height when a cigarette company, called American Spirit, started advertising their brand using words like ‘green’ and ‘eco-friendly’.
 Such advertising gets people thinking that the product is safer have its green.
 Which is not true.
 This credibility is achieved not because the cigarettes are safer but because their manufacturing process is eco-friendly as they shifted to using 100% wind energy, they use fewer chemicals and 70% of its sale staff drive hybrid vehicles.
-Experts warn that such claims can sway many non-smokers to start smoking as they hear the word its green and environment friendly.
+Experts warn that such claims can sway many non-smokers to start smoking as they hear the word its green and environment-friendly.
+Not to mention the increased toll on takes on air quality as more and more smokers blindly fall for the eco-friendly smoke wagon.
+Greenwashed because of a bad habit!

 It is misleading to use words like eco-friendly in a cigarette ad while turning a blind eye to the issue of littering, second hand smoke and its dangerous health hazard.
 For instance, cigarette butts make up one-third of all collected litter.
 In fact, they contain certain heavy metals which when leached into waterways end up affecting the aquatic life.